38 Cool Tin Can Craft Projects

 10. Paper Covered Containers

-This is such an inexpensive way to get a beautiful Spring centerpiece.
-You can get all the instructions at the Cori Cook website.
+This is such an inexpensive way to get a beautiful Spring look.
+You can get all the instructions at the Blissful Roots website.
+Easily changed for other seasons or holidays.

 11. Tin Can Pumpkin

 This is a perfect accent for your Halloween decorations.
-Go to Family Crafts for the instructions for this cute pumpkin.
+Go to Yummy Cuppy Crafts for the instructions for this cute pumpkin.

 12. Recycled Wind Chimes